-Not to be confused with the subterranean mammal skilled at digging, mole (pronounced moe-lay) can refer to a variety of Mexican sauces with a chile pepper base.
+Not to be confused with the subterranean mammal skilled at digging, mole (pronounced MOE-lay, and there's no accent mark) can refer to a variety of Mexican sauces with a chile pepper base.

 Though mole is most popular within the southern part of central Mexico, Tucson's fortunate enough to have a selection of restaurants with mandatory mole.